 Maintain a Healthy Lifestyle

 Your daily habits play a big role in how much you’ll pay.
-Exercise, a balanced diet, and avoiding tobacco can reduce your premiums dramatically over time.
+Exercise, a balanced diet, maintaining a healthy weight, and avoiding tobacco can reduce your premiums dramatically over time.
 Schedule regular checkups and manage chronic conditions effectively.

 Common Myths About Life Insurance Costs